uadmin/uadmin-docs/dapi.rst

 """"""""""""""""
 `Back to Top (Model Methods)`_

 APIPublicAdd controls the data API's public for add commands.
+The purpose of this model function is to enable add access to an assigned model regardless of the user privilege so even if you are not logged in as admin, you are still permitted to add the records in the assigned model because it is accessible to everyone.
+By default, APIPublicAdd returns **false**.

 Structure: